Senna (plant): Uses

 Some Senna species are used as ornamental plants in landscaping.
 The genus is adapted to many climate types.

 Cassia gum, an extract of the seeds of Chinese senna (S. obtusifolia), is used as a thickening agent.
 The leaves and flowers of Siamese cassia (S. siamea) are used in some Southeast Asian cuisines, such as Thai, Shan/Burmese and Lao cuisines.
 They are known as khi-lek in Thai, and are used in curries.

 Laxative

 Senna is considered to be a bowel stimulant on the myenteric plexus of the colon to induce peristaltic contractions and decrease water absorption from inside the colon, effects that would provide relief from constipation.
-The laxative syrup of figs gets most of its effect from the presence of senna.
+The laxative syrup of figs gets most of the desired effect from the presence of senna.

 Plants in the Senna genus have been studied for their beneficial effects arising from the abundance of phytochemicals, bioactive components and antioxidant and antimicrobial properties.

-Senna or its extracted sennosides, alone or in combination with sorbitol or lactulose, have been evaluated in systematic reviews and Cochrane reviews for treatment of constipation in children and the elderly.
+Senna and the sennosides, alone or in combination with sorbitol or lactulose, have been evaluated in systematic reviews and Cochrane reviews for treatment of constipation in children and the elderly.
 Some studies showed limited evidence for efficacy, whereas others indicated the study designs were too weak to be certain of senna having utility as a laxative.